Multiplicative Equivariant Thom Spectra & Structured Real Orientations: Strongly Even Towers, the Cohomological Slice Tower Lifting Orientations

 Let \(\CPR^\infty\) denote \(\CP^\infty\) equipped with the \(C_2\)-action by complex conjugation.
 In the same way that complex orientations are determined by \(\CP^\infty\), Real orientations are determined by \(\CPR^\infty\).
 Since \(\CPR^\infty\) is built out of cells of the form \(S^{n\rho}\), the following is can be deduced from obstruction theory analogous to the classical statement.

 \begin{lemma}[{\cite[Lemma 3.3]{hillmeier2017}}] Let \(X\) be a Real even \(C_2\)-spectrum.
 Then \(X\) admits a Real orientation. \end{lemma}

 Hill--Meier also introduced a stronger notion of Real evenness, called strong evenness.
 The main motivation for this definition is that, in examples of interest, often the \(*\rho\)-graded homotopy groups contain more relevant information than the integer graded homotopy groups.
 For example: for \(\KR\), the equivariant Bott class lives in degree \(\rho\); for \(\MUR\), the Lazard ring lives in degrees \(*\rho\). \begin{definition}[Hill--Meier] Let \(X \in \Sp_{C_2}\).
-We say that \(X\) is \tb{strongly even}\footnote{We were strongly tempted to instead use the term \emph{Really even}.} if the following conditions are met: \begin{enumerate}[(i)] \item We have both \(\pi^e_{2*-1}(X)=0\) and \(\pi^{C_2}_{*\rho-1}(X)=0\), i.e. \(X\) is Real even. \item The restriction maps \(\res_e^{C_2}: \pi^{C_2}_{*\rho}(X)\to \pi^{e}_{2*}(X)\) are isomorphisms. \end{enumerate} \end{definition} \begin{example} All of the \(C_2\)-spectra \(\MUR\), \(\kR\), \(\tmf_1(n)\), \(\BPR\), \(\BPR\langle n\rangle\), and the Lubin--Tate theories \(E_n\) are strongly even, see \cite{HuKrizReal,hillmeier2017,Greenlees_2017,hahnRealOrientationsLubin2020}. \end{example}
+We say that \(X\) is \tb{strongly even}\footnote{We were strongly tempted to instead use the term \emph{Really even}.} if the following conditions are met: \begin{enumerate}[(i)] \item We have both \(\pi^e_{2*-1}(X)=0\) and \(\pi^{C_2}_{*\rho-1}(X)=0\), i.e. \(X\) is Real even. \item The restriction maps \(\res_e^{C_2}: \pi^{C_2}_{*\rho}(X)\to \pi^{e}_{2*}(X)\) are isomorphisms. \end{enumerate} If $X$ naturally admits an underlying $C_2$-spectrum,\footnote{For example, if $X$ is an algebra or a module.} then we say that $X$ is \tb{strongly even} if the underlying $C_2$-spectrum is. \end{definition} \begin{example} All of the \(C_2\)-spectra $\mathrm{H} \ul{\Z}$, \(\MUR\), \(\kR\), \(\tmf_1(n)\), \(\BPR\), \(\BPR\langle n\rangle\), and the Lubin--Tate theories \(E_n\) are strongly even, see \cite{HuKrizReal,hillmeier2017,Greenlees_2017,hahnRealOrientationsLubin2020}. \end{example}

 One of the main benefits of working with strongly even spectra is that many equivariant statements can then be deduced from the non-equivariant counterparts.
 For example, the following is particularly useful.